Civic Influencers Description & Application (Community)

 “We believe what makes you (and me) different is our superpower.”

-We are currently accepting applications for the 2022 Summer and Fall terms.
-The interview period will begin April 18, 2022.
+We are currently accepting applications for the 2023 Spring term.
+The interview period will begin December 1, 2022.

 About Civic Influencers